Serenity 6.4.3 Release Notes (2023-01-07)

 .

-This plugin now includes the ability to show totals directly on the group rows, in addition to or instead of separate total rows which are not normally visible when groups are collapsed.
-A StartSharp sample is in progress...
+This plugin now offers the ability to display totals directly on group rows.
+This feature complements or replaces separate total rows, which are typically hidden when groups are collapsed.
+A StartSharp sample is currently in progress...

 The methods in the Q

-namespace (@serenity-is/corelib/q) that show message dialogs, such as alert
+namespace (@serenity-is/corelib/q) that display message dialogs, such as alert

 , confirm